loganoz/horses3d/utils/ParaView/README.md

 The `pvbatch` script [pv_render_mpi.py](pv_render_mpi.py) serves as an example on how to obtain 3D renders of HORSES3D solutions using ParaView and MPI.
 Particularly, it generates a 3D representation of the vorticity of the input solution file.
 If the vorticity field 'omega_abs' is already included in the input file, the script flag `--omega-in-file` can be used to avoid recomputing this quantity.
 If not specified, ParaView's gradient operator will be used to compute all the velocity component derivatives and ultimately the vorticity magnitude.
 Threshold values are specified in the script (not as arguments) but can be easily identified and modified.
 A custom opacity map is defined via a hyperbolic tangent function for coloring the resulting threshold view.
 Finally, some external STL files are loaded into the view for the representation of solid closed surfaces.

-To print script help with a brief description of usage and arguments definition, use
+To print script help with a brief description of usa and arguments definition, use

 ```
 <path_to_pvbatch_mpi> pv_render_mpi.py -h
 ```

-## Usage example
+## Use examples

 Below there are two examples of how to use these `pvbatch` scripts in different HPC platforms where ParaView MPI is available.